BRB67/17uote3ollection/173Life/173Life..md

 		animals cannot be overemphasized.
 Our basic needs of food, shelter, clothing, and oxygen are provided, either directly or, indirectly, by plants"

+##### Quote 3.

+	As written in The Botany Coloring Book
+	>"Plants provide strong yet lightweight materials used in construction.
+Many cultures rely upon plants to provide all or part of the materials used in shelter construction.
+In some types of shelters, such as yurts and teepees, poles obtained from plants are used as a basic framework, which are covered by animal skins or plant materials such as palm leaves.
+In other types of shelters, such as wood frame houses, wood is the major construction material.